epasveer/seer/src/resources/help/MatrixVisualizer.md

 * Array offset.
 How many elements to initially skip.
 Default 0 (start at the begining of the array).
 * Array stride.
 How the elements are accessed in the array.
 Default 1 (use every element).
 2 would access every second element.
 * Array data type.
+* Array memory layout.
+How the 2D matrix is laid out in memory: row-major (row by row) or column-major (column by column
+    * row-major (C, NumPy)
+    * column-major (Fortran, Eigen)
 * Refresh.

 By having array offset and array stride, it's possible to handle oddly constructed arrays.